Turn your staircase into a showcase with our curated selection of beautiful and durable weaves, in a range of patterns, colors, and fibers.

 Now that you have a weave in mind and samples in hand, set up an appointment with a professional carpet installer to take measurements for your stair runner project.
 Each staircase is unique, with different variables, and an expert knows how to navigate such a project.
-Develop a timeline for the project, keeping in mind the lead time needed for delivery of goods, preparation, product acclimation and installation.
+Develop a timeline for the project, keeping in mind the lead time needed for the delivery of goods, preparation, product acclimation, and installation.

 3. Place Your Order

 From your selected weave’s webpage, click the “Order Your Rug” button and follow the prompts.
-Depending on your project needs and the specifications of the weave, you will either choose to “build” a custom rectangle runner or purchase the required amount of broadloom (to be fabricated into a custom stair runner or used wall to wall on your stairs).
+Depending on your project needs and the specifications of the weave, you will either choose to “build” a custom rectangle runner or purchase the required amount of broadloom (to be fabricated into a custom stair runner or used wall-to-wall on your stairs).

 Take note of the expected delivery timeline.